Strange-boy/easy-eat/README.md

 **Looking to satisfy your cravings without the hassle?
 Look no further!
 This project presents Jo's Kitchen, a user-friendly food ordering app**

+## Troubleshoot:
+Application functionality may be limited due to API CORS restrictions by swiggy.
+Consider installing the CORS extension for [Chrome](https://chromewebstore.google.com/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/access-control-allow-origin/) in case the application doesn't properly run in your end

 ## Key Features: